 Orkney Ferries are a division of Orkney Islands Council (local government).
 They own and operate all of the harbours and ferries in and around the Orkney Islands.
 They are heavily involved in developing local marine and wind renewable energy resources, including hydrogen production, its transfer by ferry and usage in its onshore marine infrastructure.

-Orkney Islands Council/Orkney Ferries will be the eventual customer for the demonstration vessel and have the obvious role in the vessel's specification.
-They also provide the crucial link to existing and subsequent Orcadian renewable energy and hydrogen production activities.
+Orkney Island Council/Orkney Ferries will play the role of the ferry owner/operator and provide a local link to existing Orcadian renewable energy and hydrogen production activities.

 Caledonian Maritime Assets Limited owns ferries, ports and harbours and infrastructure necessary for vital ferry services serving the west coast of Scotland and the Clyde Estuary, and the Northern Isles.

 They have been at the forefront of innovative ship design with low emission and innovative technologies, such as the introduction of the world’s first lithium-ion battery /diesel-electric hybrid ferries and developing dual fuel vessels, and have an ambitious fleet renewal programme which involves investments in low emission technologies.